Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Example:

-This is the same exercise three times.
-With a good Business Impact Analysis, you cover all three.
+That is the same exercise three times.
+With a solid Business Impact Analysis, you cover all three.

-Instead of creating separate documentation for each regulator, create an integrated resilience framework – and map it to the various requirements.
+Instead of creating separate documentation for each regulator, you create an integrated resilience framework — and map it to the different requirements.

 Regulation also means: You must be able to prove what you do.